puchik/godot-extras/visual/terrain-vertex-shader/README.md

 Under those, you'll find other settings:

-* Enabling Distance Culling will make the object vertices disappear between Min Dist and Max Dist (e.g. object is invisible between 10m and 20m) with a "fade margin" of Cull Fade Margin (instead of cutting out immediately, vertices will fade out at random intervals within the margin).
+* Enabling Distance Culling will make the object vertices only appear between Min Dist and Max Dist (e.g. object is visible between 10m and 20m).

 * Prevent tiling will use an algorithm loosely based on Technique 3 on [this](www.iquilezles.org/www/articles/texturerepetition/texturerepetition.htm) page to reduce appearance of texture tiling.
 NOTE: You need to provide a noise texture for anti-tiling to work correctly.
 There is one provided in the example project.